wp-plugins/auto-hide-admin-bar/readme.txt

 Tags: adminbar, admin bar, autohide, auto, hide Requires at least: 3.1
 Tested up to: 3.1
-Stable tag: 0.4
+Stable tag: 0.5

 This plugin adds an auto-hide feature to the WordPress Admin Bar that was introduced in WordPress 3.1.

 == Description ==

 This plugin makes the new Admin Bar disappear.
-When hovering over the top of the page, the Admin Bar is back on screen.
+When hovering over the top of the site, the Admin Bar is back on screen.
 You end up with More screen real estate and the added functionality of the WordPress Admin Bar.

 == Installation ==